-Strangle is a phased approach toward a microservices architecture.
+Strangler refers to a phased approach toward modernizing the architecture.
 Coexistent is the ability to run both modernized and legacy systems in parallel until the modernization of technology, processes, and people is complete.
 Coexistence can be costly, as new places in the cloud must be set up to transfer data between old and new systems.
 Big-bang entails an all-in rewrite of legacy systems, with more risk along the way.
 The approach taken depends on a clear-eyed risk-reward analysis.